KristianCh/asteroid_game/README.md

-# Welcome to "Asteroid Game"

-This repo contains all source files and resources needed to open as a Defold project and build the game.

----
+This is a branch for keeping the old Defold project after main has moved to Unity.